FeronCompany/ck3_for_the_realm/readme.md

 Mod name: For The Realm
-Mod version A.K.12
+Mod version A.K.13
 A mod focus on realm management and personal activities.
 + Mechanic：
   + Admin government optimization
     + Admin vassals can be converted to feudal.
     + Reduce influence gain from every governor of the same house, from 1 to 0.2
+    + Dejure war of celestial empire will not affected by situation
     + Removed the vassal limit bonus of the administrative government.
 Administrative lords will voluntarily grant kingdom-level titles when the vassal limit is insufficient.
-    + Dejure war of celestial empire will not affected by situation
     + Independent admi ruler have a decision to declear bankrupt
+    + Add Army Law for all administrative govs
   + Add random disaster events
 Counties in different terrains will encounter different natural disasters, such as floods, fires, earthquakes, and droughts.
 As a lord, you must show enough responsibility to win the respect of your subjects.
   + Factions and Civil War